panStamp/esp8266/esp-output/README.md

 ![Programming pinout](http://panstamp.org/pictures/esp-output_01.jpg)

-esp-output is designed and manufactured by [panStamp](http://www.panstamp.com) based on the popular ESP8266 WiFi IC, to create a simple but powerful device with six relay outputs and a WiFi interface.
+esp-output is designed and manufactured by [panStamp](http://www.panstamp.com) based on the popular ESP8266 WiFi IC to create a simple but powerful device with six relay outputs and a WiFi interface.
 This device is controllable via MQTT and HTTP by means of a very simple packet structure.
-This board is programmable from the Arduino IDE
+This board is programmable from the Arduino IDE.

 # Arduino IDE